A One Week Scotland Road Trip: 7 Day Itinerary

 Three Sisters of Glencoe

 Rising dramatically from the valley floor, the Three Sisters dominate the Glencoe landscape.
 Their rugged, steep ridges were carved by glaciers over thousands of years.
-This is one of Scotland’s most photographed landscapes.
+This is one of Scotland’s most photographed landscapes and honestly one of the most beautiful mountain ranges I've ever seen.

 Meeting of the Three Waters